HLR/BLInD/Problog/readme.md

 ### Testing LLMs for Bayesian Inference

-To test LLMs for Bayesian inference, use the `test.py` script:
+To test LLMs using ProbLog method, use the `test.py` script:
 ```bash
 python test.py [--testdataset TESTDATASET] [--outputdataset OUTPUTDATASET]
 [--models {gpt-3.5-turbo-0613,gpt-4-0613,all}] [--CLADDER]